 Break-out spaces are a great way to facilitate social gatherings, which are often where the best ideas are spawned.
-We have a dedicated games room at our Fenchurch Street offices where staff can switch off and bond over chess, draughts or a game of cards.
+We have a dedicated games room at our Tower Hill offices where staff can switch off and bond over chess, draughts or a game of cards.

 Well-being in the Workplace

 When you are calculating how much office space to provide per person, well-being is an important consideration.
 Our Farringdon offices were purposefully created to be a well-being-centric space with a dedicated fitness centre, courtyard and treatment rooms.
 These facilities are open to all One Avenue Group clients.

 The ideal office space takes employee well-being into consideration and finds a balance between comfort and cost.
 If the space is too big, the business will feel the impact of overcommitting on workplace spending, too small and your team will feel hemmed in and more likely to look for opportunities within other organisations.